Why Do My Arms Go Numb When I Sleep?

 - Take exercise every day to help your blood circulation

-When your hands fall asleep at night, it can be a traumatic experience.
+When your hands fall asleep at night, it can be an alarming experience.
 If this happens, take a deep breath and relax.
 Chances are you’ve simply slept on your arm and a brief massage will get the blood flowing again.
 When hands go numb while sleeping on side, switch your sleeping position and lay your hands by your sides, never over your head or under your pillow.

 When numbness in left arm is experienced it can be particularly frightening but this can be caused by many things, especially irritable bowel syndrome and acid reflux sufferers will experience numbness in left arm on occasion.